 Whether it’s your 1st visit or your 15th visit, Morocco truly offers something for everyone.
 If you’ve never left the United States before you will certainly be in for an experience but trust me, it will change your life.
-I could in all honesty write a blog only about traveling to and in Morocco and I do incorporate this some into my posts, but this page will be a resource portal to other great resources for the Moroccan traveler.
-I anticipate this page will be a continual work in progress as I become aware of more opportunities
+I could in all honesty write a blog only about traveling to Morocco and I do incorporate this some into my posts, but this page will be a resource portal to other great resources for the Moroccan traveler.

 - From North America there are a few flight options to Morocco.
 The only non-stop flight is from New York JFK to Casablanca.
 This flight operates daily on Royal Air Maroc/Delta.

 - Most flights will take you through Europe – almost every major European city has flights into Morocco.

 There are also low-cost carriers that connect from European hubs into Moroccan cities such as Marrakech, Fez and Tangier.
 Once in Morocco traveling around the country on Royal Air Maroc is possible.
 Flights go to smaller Moroccan cities such as Oujda, Ouarzazate, Agadir, Rabat, or Essaouira.
 If your journey is taking you beyond Morocco you will find flights to destinations across the Middle East and West Africa from Casablanca or Marrakech.